Unsung Voices, Class of 2018: Jessica Lee,Joshua Lang, Lina Li, Mariam Habib, Karla Danan. Tony Lau (Instructor), Joseph Chung (Coordinator)

 Tony Lau was born in Hong Kong and immigrated to Windsor, Ontario where he began his film making career.
-Tony currently is a professor in department of Communication, Media and Film at the University of Windsor.
+Tony is currently a professor in department of Communication, Media and Film at the University of Windsor.
 He has worked on numerous international films, animations, documentaries, and has supervised multiple productions that span across the globe including; Canada, America, Japan, Germany, Korea, and Hong Kong.
 Some of his works include; Myth of Dreams, Left Behind Women, Dearest Quinn, Go for Broke and his most recent, Stand Up Man.
 He is one of the core members who helped create the Unsung Voices program and this is his 5th time teaching it.
 Tony is currently working on his feature documentary Restaurant in Hong Kong as the producer.

 Unsung Voices Coordinator

-Joseph Chung is the this years Unsung Voices coordinator.
+Joseph Chung is the this year’s Unsung Voices coordinator.
 Graduating from York University in Cinema Media Studies, Joseph has been working with the Reel Asian festival for the past three years.
 He has worked on the Canada 150 project, BEEN HERE SO LONG in honour of the 150 years of Canadian history in 2017.
 Joseph is currently creating his own Webtoons series TBA.

 Matt Bendo (CSC)

 Cinematography and Lighting